 What You Need to Sous Vide Pork Chops

-The good news is, you don’t need much equipment to sous vide pork chops (or other sous vide pork recipes for that matter)!
+The good news is, you don’t need much equipment to make this recipe, especially if you’re already sous viding!

 - An immersion circulator